tBaxter/tango-contact-manager/README.md

 Provides contact forms and any other sort of user submission form you might want.
 You can create new forms on the fly, straight from the admin.

+It has been tested for Python 2 and 3.

 ## Key features
 * Simple contact forms or complex user-submission forms -- it's your call
 * Create new forms on the fly through the Django admin